 "A lot of the time, clichés are nothing but a string of words thrown together to fake some sort of emotion.
 They're quotes you see shared on Instagram stories, painted on bedroom walls and the kind I've most definitely rolled my eyes at.
 But late last year, a cliché I often scoffed was proven to be true: "They say you know who your true friends are in times of hardship”.
-That old cliché about looking around to check who’s left when the chips are down hit home for me when my dad got sick and not just man flu sick but in hospital fight for his life kind of sick.
+That old cliché about looking around to check who’s left when the chips are down hit home for me when my dad got sick and not just man flu sick but in a hospital fighting for his life kind of sick.

 Although I had an army of support around me, my best friend since I was seven years old, Katrina, was just there.

 She made lasagna, she listened to me weep over the phone at all hours of the morning when I couldn’t sleep, she gave me lifts to the hospital.

-She reminded me to breathe, she constantly told me he was going to be okay even though she knew I didn't believe her, she made me laugh and she even moved into my house so there would be someone to feed my dogs.
+She reminded me to breathe, she constantly told me he was going to be okay, she made me laugh and she even moved into my house so there would be someone to feed my dogs.

-We’ve been through a lot together: sacraments, periods, State exams, heartache, trying to figure out this whole being-an-adult-business and most importantly, she’s been there for every time I’ve wanted to crack open a bottle of wine and eat my weight in mega boxes.
-But last year when she dropped everything in her life to sit in my house with two crazy bichons (her words), while I sat by my dad in ICU, made me truly grateful to not only have someone so thoughtful and so caring in my life, but the fact I'm also able to call her my best friend – even if she doesn’t wash her makeup brushes regularly."
+We’ve been through a lot together: sacraments, periods, state exams, heartache, trying to figure out this whole being-an-adult-business and most importantly, she’s been there for every time I’ve wanted to crack open a bottle of wine and eat my weight in spice bags.
+But last year when she dropped everything in her life to sit in my house with two crazy bichons (her words), while I sat by my dad in ICU, it made me truly grateful to not only have someone so thoughtful and so caring in my life, but for the fact I'm also able to call her my best friend – even if she doesn’t wash her makeup brushes regularly."